tjek/tjek-js-sdk/README.md

 ## GraphKit

 The GraphKit gives you access to the ShopGun Graph API, which is a GraphQL engine.
 To see which queries and mutations are possible, please go to our [GraphiQL](https://graph.service.shopgun.com) site.
-To make a request against the Graph API you simply run `SGN.GraphRequest.request` like so:
+To make a request against the Graph API you simply run `SGN.GraphKit.request` like so:

 ```javascript
 SGN.GraphKit.request({